theshobhitsingh/data_structures_and_algorithms/README.md

 ## About the Repository

-This repository is a personal project where I am systematically learning and implementing different data structures and algorithms.
+This repository is a personal project where I systematically learn and implement different data structures and algorithms.
 It serves as a collection of my notes, code implementations, and problem-solving techniques related to DSA.

 ### Repository Content

 - **Data Structures**: Implementations and explanations of various data structures such as arrays, linked lists, stacks, queues, trees, graphs, and hash tables.
-- **Algorithms**: Solutions and explanations for different algorithms including sorting, searching, dynamic programming, greedy algorithms, and graph algorithms.
+- **Algorithms**: Solutions and explanations for different algorithms, including sorting, searching, dynamic programming, greedy algorithms, and graph algorithms.
 - **Practice Problems**: A collection of problems and challenges from platforms like LeetCode, HackerRank, and CodeSignal to practice and enhance problem-solving skills.

 ## Objectives